 Preparation for Receiving the Sacrament of Confirmation As A Teen

-Registration: Registration begins August 1.
-Here is the link for registration information and the form.
-Please subscribe so that you will receive future updates.
+Registration: Registration begins August 16th.
+Here is the link to the faith formation registration information packet which includes a link to the 2018-2019 registration form.
 For more information, contact Sabrina Harper.

 Service is work done for someone else.
 It is a way of showing that we care for other people in our community, our Church and our world.
 We use the gifts that we have been given by God to make a better world.
 Jesus was the first and foremost advocate for caring and service when he said, “What you do to others, you do to me.”